 Since 1953 Diabetes Australia – Vic has been the leading charity and peak consumer body working to reduce the impact of diabetes.

 We are committed to minimising the impact of diabetes in the community, helping all people affected by diabetes and contributing to the search for a cure.
 Our work covers type 1, type 2 and gestational diabetes, as well as programs for people at risk.

 We also rely heavily on the generosity of our caring community of members and supporters to help fund our diabetes education, awareness activities and research.

-Our offices are located at in the CBD at Elizabeth Street and Queensberry Street, Campbellfield and Geelong.
+Our offices are located in the Melbourne CBD at Elizabeth Street, Queensberry Street and Leicester Street, in Campbellfield and Geelong.

 What we do